Freemandaily/G8keepTradingBot/README.md

 ## Bot Functions
 - G8keepTradingBot is able to spot every Token launched through G8keep platform and buy depending on the user specified amount.
 Once the bot is started , it monitores the blockchain for any G8keep token.
-- You can specify hour many minute You want before selling the token or you might choose not to sell
+- You can specify  minute You want before selling the token or you might choose not to sell

 ## Configuration